arindas/elevate/README.md

         Base directory for storing files. (default ".")
 ```

+## Web interface

 ![screenshot](./assets/screenshot.png)

 ## Feature Set

 - Upload multiple files to the server file system, over http, at once.
 - Selected files are listed before uploading.
 - Target directory in the server's host file system can be specified as shown above.
-Additionally, you can specify to which subdirectory you want to upload in the html form.
+- Additionally, one can specify to which subdirectory you want to upload in the html form.
 - Minimal page loading time.
 The entire web page is self contained in a single html file.
 - Manages to be one of the most barebones file upload server that does exactly what it says.
+- Files in a single upload request are handled in parallel.

 ## Build Instructions

+### Pre-requisites:

+- go 1.15 or newer installed

+### Commands
 Simply clone the repository and build with the go tool.

 ```